mrfragger/substitcher/README.md

 - each missing and each alternate font, subs must be converted
 - ligature demo fonts, subs need converting only once
 - alternates don't work with mixed CJK and Latin text on same subtitle line
-- choose own custom folder for own fonts, refresh for added fonts, must restart app though to clear out removed fonts
 - favorites list
 - glyph viewer (only 1-9, basic latin and ligatures)
+- choose own custom folder for own fonts, refresh for added fonts, must restart app though to clear out removed fonts
+- custom folder can have subfolders although all fonts will be sorted alphabetically

 ![](images/fonts.jpg)